rctrj/template-rs/README.md

 This project requires you to run a few commands before you can work in this.
 Please note that skipping this might result in your commits and branches getting rejected upon push.

-The following steps require that you have npm and git install in your system
+The following steps require that you have brew install in your system
 Steps:
 1. Goto: tools/git
 2. Give permission to `init_setup.sh` using `chmod +x init_setup.sh`